 Learn when to wear your blinders to benefit your career.

-This coming weekend, all eyes will turn to Louisville, Kentucky for “The Greatest Two Minutes in Sports,” the Kentucky Derby.
-Nearly twenty Thoroughbreds will race down one-and–a-quarter miles of track, each vying for a piece of the $2.18 million purse and a shot at becoming the next Triple Crown winner.
+Every year, all eyes turn to Louisville, Kentucky for “The Greatest Two Minutes in Sports,” the Kentucky Derby.
+Nearly twenty Thoroughbreds race down one-and–a-quarter miles of track, each vying for a piece of the $2.18 million purse and a shot at becoming the next Triple Crown winner.
 As you can imagine, many measures are taken to prepare each horse for its top performance.

 Oftentimes, this preparation entails fitting race horses with blinders that stop horses from seeing to the rear and, in some instances, to the side.
 It’s believed that blinders prevent the horses from becoming distracted and help them stay focused on the race.